pedrotrigomiranda/personal-income-expense-tracker/README.md

 Backend built with Node.js/Express and MongoDB database.

-Fronted uses React with hooks (useState, useContext, useReducer).
+Frontend uses React with hooks (useState, useContext, useReducer).

 Npm packages used: